Top 15 Venture Capital Firms Specializing in Impact Investing

 4. Haun Ventures

-- Investment stages: Seed, Early Stage Venture, and Secondary Market
+- Investment stages: Seed, early-stage venture, and secondary market

 - Industries of focus: Cryptocurrency, Financial Services, and Impact Investing